AlexaH88/gamer-guild/README.md

 -   #### Imagery

+    - All images were created by the app creator so as to allow for uniformity with the app's colour scheme and to have the content fit with the gaming theme.

         - There are two hero images throughout the site, found on the sign up and sign in pages, next to the forms.

-        - The hero images are deliberately kept to a minimum so as not to distract from the image-heavy content from users.
+The number of hero images is deliberately kept to a minimum so as not to distract from the image-heavy content from users.

-        - Both images were created by the app creator [Alexa Hendry](https://github.com/AlexaH88) using [Canva:](https://www.canva.com/), so as to allow for uniformity with the app's colour scheme and to have the content fit with the gaming theme.
+        - There are three default images on the app - applied when creating profiles, posts and events.

+        - There are two custom icons, shown when there are no search results, and when creating new content to indicate the possibility of uploading an image.

 ### ***Wireframes and Mock-Ups***